Assurant Life of Canada AKA Purple Shield

 There is NO difference, these products are all the same!

-All these terms are interchangeable.
 All funeral insurance – regardless of the name used – is life insurance.
-Specifically, it’s permanent life insurance used to cover funeral costs.
+Specifically, these plans are permanent life insurance used to cover funeral costs.
 The majority of the time, it’s a small whole life policy for $5000 – $25,000.

 Ideally, all final expense plans should have the following guarantees: